spacelift-io/user-documentation/docs/getting-started/integrate-source-code/GitHub.md

 If you used GitLab, Google, or Microsoft to create your account, you will need to create a custom GitHub application to link it to Spacelift.

 {% else %}

+## Create and link a custom application

-You will need to create a custom GitHub application to link it to Spacelift.
+You will need to create a GitHub application to link it to Spacelift.
 {% endif %}

 ### Create the GitHub application